 Integrators and MSPs will also benefit from remotely managing a client’s support requests, troubleshooting as needed and providing seamless service without the added expense of an on-site visit.
 In addition, a cloud-based service enables users to manage their entire surveillance system centrally, aggregate data, and transform it into intelligence, which adds significant value for potential customers.

 Don’t Miss Out on a Growing Opportunity

-Pettersson says security integrators and MSPs are poised to gain significant market share when adding cloud-based services to their overall portfolios.
-“Opportunity in this area will only continue to grow as developments continue in open-platform, interoperable smart homes, automated buildings and both IoT and connected sensors,” he comments.
+Pettersson says security integrators and MSPs are poised to gain significant market share when adding cloud-based services to their portfolios.
+“Opportunity in this area will only continue to grow as developments continue in open-platform, interoperable smart homes, automated buildings and IoT and connected sensors,” he comments.